 The settlement of South Australia was based on idealistic theories that Wakefield envisaged whilst in prison.
 The colony used a completely different model of colonial settlement compared to the earlier penal settlements of New South Wales and Van Diemen’s Land.
 In reality, life in the early days of the settlement was far from the utopian vision portrayed by Wakefield.
 As with many theories, the practical application of the ideas did not live up to expectations.

-The town of Port Wakefield, the Wakefield River and Wakefield Street in the city of Adelaide are named after Edward Gibbon Wakefield in recognition of his contribution to the settlement of South Australia.
+The town of Port Wakefield and the Wakefield River are named after Edward Gibbon Wakefield in recognition of his contribution to the settlement of South Australia.
+Wakefield Street in the city of Adelaide is named after his equally notorious brother, Daniel Bell Wakefield.

 Ellen Turner’s story ends on a sad note.
 Her marriage to Edward Gibbon Wakefield was annulled by a special act of Parliament the day after his conviction.
 Two years later, at the age of 17, she married Thomas Legh of Lyme Park, Cheshire.
 Ellen died in childbirth at the age of 19.